Hypno-analysis or Analytic Hypnotherapy in Edinburgh

 Many psychoanalysts are not trained in hypnotherapy and therefore are not qualified to provide hypnosis based procedures.
 In the same way not all hypnotherapists are trained in all models of clinical hypnosis.
 Therefore you need a clinical hypnotherapist trained in analysis, or a psychoanalyst trained in clinical hypnosis.
 Some clinical psychotherapists are trained in a range of methods and are multi-modal including psychoanalytic and hypnotic training.
 Accredited practitioners in the National Council of Psychotherapists and the National Association of Counsellors Hypnotherapists and Psychotherapists are often multi-modal in this way.

-Who provides hypno-analysis at Scotlandtherapy?
+Who provides hypnoanalysis at Scotlandtherapy in Edinburgh?